What is it and what does it include?

 Data Use Agreement

-Please refer to the BLSA Data Sharing Schedules, Processes and Required Agreements here.
+Please refer to the BLSA Data Sharing Schedules, Processes and Required Agreements here and the Data Use Agreement below.

 Publishing results using this dataset?